shubham769/Driver-drowsiness-detection/README.md

 # Driver-drowsiness-detection
-A computer vis system made with the help of opencv that can automatically detect driver drowsiness in a real-time video stream and then play an alarm if the driver appears to be drowsyion
+A computer vision system made with the help of opencv that can automatically detect driver drowsiness in a real-time video stream and then play an alarm if the driver appears to be drowsyion
 ## Applications
 ### This can be used by riders who tends to drive the vehicle for a longer period of time that may lead to accidents
 ## Code Requirements